Protocols and Interoperability

 MQTT has an interesting feature in which messages can be "retained" for a particular address.
 This means that once a retain message has been sent to an address, any new subscribers to that address will receive the last sent retain message before any others messages, this happens even if the retained message was sent before a client has connected or subscribed.
 An example of where this feature might be useful is in environments such as IoT where devices need to quickly get the current state of a system when they are on boarded into a system.

 A will message can be sent when a client initially connects to a broker.
 Clients are able to set a "will message" as part of the connect packet.
 If the client abnormally disconnects, say due to a device or network failure the broker will proceed to publish the will message to the specified address (as defined also in the connect packet).
 Other subscribers to the will topic will receive the will message and can react accordingly.
 This feature can be useful in an IoT style scenario to detect errors across a potentially large scale deployment of devices.

-MQTT addresses are hierarchical much like a file system, and use "/" charactor to separate heirarchical levels.
-Subscribers are able to subscribe to specific topics or to whole branches of a heirarchy.
+MQTT addresses are hierarchical much like a file system, and use "/" character to separate hierarchical levels.
+Subscribers are able to subscribe to specific topics or to whole branches of a hierarchy.

 To subscribe to branches of an address hierarchy a subscriber can use wild cards.

 There are 2 types of wild card in MQTT:

 "#" Multi level wild card.
 Adding this wild card to an address would match all branches of the address hierarchy under a specified node.
 For example: /uk/# Would match /uk/cities, /uk/cities/newcastle and also /uk/rivers/tyne.
 Subscribing to an address "#" would result in subscribing to all topics in the broker.
 This can be useful, but should be done so with care since it has significant performance implications.